 36 As for the men whom Moses sent to spy out the land and who returned and made all the congregation grumble against him by bringing out a bad report concerning the land, 37 even those men who brought out the very bad report of the land died by a plague before the Lord.
 38 But Joshua the son of Nun and Caleb the son of Jephunneh remained alive out of those men who went to spy out the land.

 Faith Lesson from Kadesh Barnea

 1. The reality of the judgment of God is sobering.
 God forgave the Israelites, but He did not remove the consequences of their disobedience.
-We find this frequently in Scripture, i.e., Moses in striking the rock, and David and his sin with Bathsheba.
+We frequently find this in Scripture, i.e., Moses striking the rock and David and his sin with Bathsheba.

 2. There were approximately 1.2 million Israelites 20 years old and above who died in the desert over a 40-year period.
-As a result, there were 30,000 funerals per year, meaning there were 82 funerals a day, or 7 funerals an hour.
+This means there were 30,000 funerals per year, 82 funerals a day, and 7 funerals an hour.

 3. God has written these examples in the Bible for our instruction today.